mcknijak/csci3308-groupProjectTeam2/ReadMe.md

 [Under Development]

 ## How to Run the Tests
-[Under Development - will likely use Mocha as a framework]
+[Under Development - will likely use Chai/Mocha as a framework]

 ## Link to Deployed Application
 [Under Development]